michalwmarek/hc50/README.md

 ## 1.2.
 Create Conda Environment with RDKit
 1. Open Anaconda Prompt and run:
-  > conda create -n rdkit-env python=3.9 rdkit -c conda-forge
+  > conda create -n rdkit-env python=3.10 rdkit -c conda-forge
 2. Activate the environment:
   > conda activate rdkit-env

+The installed version of RDKit is 2022.03.05.

 # 2. Required R packages
 ## 2.1 Run the following in RStudio: